janogonzalez/janogonzalez.github.io/_posts/2013-12-02-conference-speaking-how-to.markdown

 Make good use of your presentation software.
 In the presenter screen I always have the timer of how much time I have left, the current slide and the next slide.
-In the last conference I spoke, I made the mistake of speaking to much in the first slide forgetint that the timer starts when you pass to the second slide, to avoid that mistake many people suggest to put a blank slide first or to repeat the first slide and inmediately switch to the next to start the timer.
+In the last conference I spoke, I made the mistake of speaking to much in the first slide forgeting that the timer starts when you pass to the second slide, to avoid that mistake many people suggest to put a blank slide first or to repeat the first slide and inmediately switch to the next to start the timer.